Dealing with debt

 - Write out a clear statement of your financial circumstances.
 Include your income, expenditure, and all unpaid debts and payments due.
 Be realistic; it is important that you and everyone else concerned knows the true position.

-- Remember to keep copies of any correspondence you send and never leave letters from creditors unopened an offer of help or a payment suggestion may not be repeated if you do not respond quickly.
+- Remember to keep copies of any correspondence you send.
+Never leave letters from creditors unopened – an offer of help or a payment suggestion may not be repeated if you do not respond quickly.

-If the steps given so far do not help you deal with the problem you should seek further advice or support.
-Contact a Money Adviser at UWE Bristol, the Students’ Union Advice Centre or the Students’ Union site office at your campus.
-Alternatively, agencies external to the University such as Citizens Advice or the National Debtline (freephone 0808 808 4000) can also help.
+If the steps given so far do not help you deal with the problem, you should seek further advice or support.
+Contact a Money Adviser at UWE Bristol, the Students’ Union at UWE Advice Centre, or the Students’ Union at UWE site office on your campus.